Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix incorrect spelling of "Loser" on the multiplayer score screen debug output.
 - Fix incorrect stretching of the main menu transition movies.
 - Fix mouse cursor not being displayed in the Dropship Loadout menu.
+- Fix an issue where losers were not marked as defeated in multiplayer when using TACTION_WIN or TACTION_LOSE to end the game.